friuns2/BlackFriday-GPTs-Prompts/gpts/email-template-for-influencers.md

 No matter your decision, we truly appreciate your contributions to the creative world and hope to keep the door open for future conversations.
 Looking forward to your thoughts!
 ```

+## Welcome Message
+Subject: Your Amazing Prompts on FlowGPT!

+Dear Zain,

+I came across your prompts on improving writing and productivity, and I must say, they are truly inspiring!
+Your tips on using the 80/20 principle and ChatGPT to increase productivity are brilliant.

+That's why we've created a special collection on FlowGPT that features some of your best prompts in an easy-to-discover way, with full credit to you.
+Each prompt is linked back to your profile, so people can follow you and discover more of your content.

+You can check out your collection here: [Permanent Link to Collection].

+Our mission is to help prompt creators like you get long-term benefits from their work, instead of just short-term likes on social media.
+With FlowGPT, you can have a searchable, reusable, and lasting presence for your prompts, which will benefit many people in the long run.

+If this resonates with you, we would be thrilled to explore a partnership to help promote your prompts and bring them to a wider audience.
+We currently have 1.5M Monthly Active Users on our platform, and we're growing fast.

+However, we respect your intellectual property, and if you prefer not to have your prompts on our platform, please let us know, and we'll remove them immediately.

+Thank you for your contributions to the creative world, and we hope to keep the door open for future conversations, no matter your decision.

+Looking forward to hearing from you soon!

+Best regards,

+[Your Name]

 ## Conversation